jorjuarez/DISA-STIG-Hardening-with-PowerShell-WN10-CC-000038/README.md

 .\'Set-StigCompliance.WN10-CC-000038.ps1'
 ```

+---
 ## Disclaimer
-These scripts are provided as-is.
-Always test them in a non-production environment before deploying to live systems.
-The user assumes all risk associated with running these scripts.
+This script is provided as-is.
+Always test it in a non-production environment before deploying to live systems.
+The user assumes all risk associated with running this script.

+---
 ## Connect With Me
 * **LinkedIn:** linkedin.com/in/jorgejuarez1
 * **GitHub:** github.com/jorjuarez